Barnabás Kelemen: Competitions, and Awards

 Kelemen has achieved outstanding results at worlds greatest contests, including first prizes at both the 1999 Salzburg International Mozart Violin Competition and the 2002 International Violin Competition of Indianapolis, the third prize at Brussels’ 2001 Queen Elisabeth Violin Competition.
 His artistry has been recognized with the highest professional and state honors: he has been awarded Liszt, Bartók-Pásztory and Kossuth Prizes, Prima and the London-based Gramophone Awards, and is the holder of the Knight's Cross of the Order of Merit of the Republic of Hungary.

 Life Plans

 With his wife and four children they are currently building an arts-farm on a 13.000 quadratmeter land with three old houses in an 18 inhabited magical village in Lendvajakabfa close to Maribor/ Graz but far from world's bustle.
 It will host season-through masterclasses camps concerts seminars or recordings in its barn-concert-hall-theater..
 Will accommodate up to 20 students in 2 persons condos/apartments and up to 4 guest professors with their spouses in their separate apartments.
 It will be a unique place to forget time and to sink in work in symbiosis with nature.
 The Kokas- Kelemen couple plans to spend most of the time of their lives at their farm that opens in the spring of 2022.

-Studies

-Barnabás Kelemen began studying the violin under Valéria Baranyai.
-As a student of Eszter Perényi, he graduated from the Liszt Academy of Music in 2001.
-He was enormously influenced by his later masters, Isaac Stern (1994-2001), Ferenc Rados (1993-), and Zoltán Kocsis (1998-2016), and by the several recordings and movie films of his grandfather from the 1930s (legendary gypsy ‘prímás’ violinist Pali Pertis).
-He studied conducting from two legends of the Finnish school, Leif Segerstam and Jorma Panula.
-He is currently a professor at two illustrious institutions: at the Ferenc Liszt Academy in Budapest where he coaches chamber music groups at regular masterclasses and teaches violin at the University of Cologne.